alvaro-prieto/corne/README.md

 #### What is the <kbd>Hyper</kbd> key for?

 In my case it is going to be used to activate custom `actions`/`shortcuts` depending on the focused application.
 For example, <kbd>Hyper</kbd> + <kbd>I</kbd>  could mean `italic` in Word while being `indent` in a code editor and `invert colors` in Photoshop.
-You can implement this kind of behaviour in programs such as Karabiner-Elements and many others.
+You can implement this kind of behaviour using programs such as Karabiner-Elements, Hammerspoon, and many others.

 ## Navigation and selection